cloudposse/github-action-atmos-terraform-drift-detection/assets/comment.md

 >
 > This Pull Request was merged without using the `auto-apply` label; therefore, no changes were applied upon merging.

-Review the following issues and, if applicable, tag each with the  `apply` label to apply the changes.
+Review the associated issues and, if applicable, tag each with the  `apply` label to apply the changes.